bcollins0905/giphy-assignment/README.md

 # giphy-assignment
-Giphy is a fun Haloween Themed app that uses JQuery to add random gifs to the dom.
+Giphy is a fun Haloween themed app that leverages JQuery to add random gifs to the dom.